-In the French and Spanish programs, the course offerings are balanced between literary, cultural and linguistic study.
-The minors in Italian Studies and German Studies require a balance between courses in language through the intermediate level and classes on cultural topics taught in English.
-Emphasis is placed on practical use of the language, and classroom learning is enhanced by video and computer technology as well as study abroad opportunities.
+In the French and Spanish programs, course offerings are balanced among literary, cultural and linguistic study.
+The minors in Italian Studies and German Studies require language studies and classes on cultural topics taught in English.
+Classroom learning is enhanced by video and computer technology as well as study abroad opportunities.